 Are antibiotics safe for the baby?

 Penicillin (Category B) is commonly used during pregnancy in non-allergic patients.
 There are substitute drugs for those who are allergic to penicillin, but they could still experience an allergic reaction.
-It is best to discuss the pros and cons with your health care provider.
+It is best to discuss the pros and cons of taking antibiotics with your health care provider.

 Compiled using information from the following sources: